May 17, 2024

 You can build and maintain an engaging social media presence with just a small window of time each day.
 Participate regularly, talk about what you’re already doing, and make it simple for people to connect with you.
 Not only will you build community, but you’ll have fun talking to people as passionate about preservation as you!

-6. Use photography and photo-sharing to your advantage.
+6. Use photography and video to your advantage.

-In a time of short tweets and status updates, pictures have become essential to providing additional context.
+Visual imagry is essential to building interest in your work and providing additional context.
 The good news: The places we love tend to be pretty, dramatic, or otherwise visually appealing.
-Take pictures often, share on sites like Instagram and Flickr, and include captions and hashtags to help spotlight endangered places and share success stories when they're saved.
+Create pictures and video often, share with your social media audiences, and include captions, clear alt text for accessibility, and hashtags to help spotlight endangered places and share success stories when they're saved.

 Tip: Consider hosting an Instagram tour of the older or historic place you love.

-Tip: Dip your toe into the hashtag pool with these preservation faves: #SavingPlaces, #preservation, and #ThisPlaceMatters.
+Tip: Dip your toe into the hashtag pool with these preservation faves: #SavingPlaces, #Preservation

 Special Tactics